CNES/DOI-server/server/src/site/markdown/architecture.md

 > - **Public user** : The public user can read all resources of MDS for any projects as well as Citations.
 He can also get access to some resources from admin application (Access to login page, list of created projects, list of registred DOI on DataCite)

-> - **Registerd user** : This registered user has the rights of the public user.
+> - **Registered user** : This registered user has the rights of the public user.
 For a specific project, he can create/update/delete a DOI and he can generate a token

 > - **Administrator** : This administrator has the rights of a registered user and some extra rights as adding/removing user from a project, adding/removing a project